 There are two exceptions for "devices" that can be used without violating the Act:

-Exceptions to Liability under the Act
+Exceptions to Liability Under the Wiretap Act

 Questions for Your Attorney